-The Investment Committee is the USF Foundation Board's conduit for the investment of all funds held by the USF Foundation.
+The Investment Committee is the USF Foundation board's conduit for the investment of all funds held by the USF Foundation.
 In carrying out this responsibility, the Investment Committee employs professional investment managers to invest and oversee the Foundation's Endowment and Operating Funds.
-The Investment Committee has adopted Board-approved investment guidelines that each investment manager is charged with following.
-The Investment Committee may recommend that the Board employ one or more entities to have custody of the investments of the Foundation.
+The Investment Committee has adopted board-approved investment guidelines that each investment manager is charged with following.
+The Investment Committee may recommend that the board employ one or more entities to have custody of the Foundation's investments.